speaknowpotato/mkdocs-template/docs/customization/comment.md

     3. Update `comments.html` [Example](https://github.com/speaknowpotato/mkdocs-template/blob/main/overrides/partials/comments.html)

-4. __Enable comment__, add the following lines to each markdown files.
+4. __Enable comment__, add the following lines to each markdown file that you want to have comment system.
    ```
    ---
    comments: true